Cadasta/cadasta-docs/en/01-gettingstarted.md

 * The structure of the data you're collecting for your project depends on how you've structured your **[questionnaire](08-XLSForms.md)**, which is required to set up your project.

 * In addition to storing geographic data, each project is also meant to store a series of **[records](04-records.md)**.
-These records may include **resources** about the location, such as deeds, images, or anything else that can help with land rights documentation.
+These records may include **resources** about the location, such as scanned documents, images, video or audio testimonials or anything else that can help with land rights documentation.
 All of the location resources are stored in the project **library**.
 In addition, each project can also track **relationships** that a various parties may have to one of it's locations.

 If you were to view all these parts as an outline, it would look something like this: